 Caitlin Lambert is Horizon Institute's Legal Advisor.
 Before joining Horizon, Caitlin clerked in the Appeals Chamber of the International Criminal Court for Judge Sanji Mmasenono Monageng and worked for African Rights in Kigali, Rwanda.
 She holds a Master's in International Human Rights Law from the University of Oxford, a Juris Doctor from Villanova University School of Law and a Bachelor of Arts in Critical Social Thought from Mount Holyoke College.
 She is a member of the Pennsylvania Bar.

-Hoodo Omar is Horizon Institute’s Administration and Finance Assistant.
-Before joining Horizon Institute, Hoodo was an Administration and Finance Officer for the Somaliland Red Crescent.
-She holds a double degree in Business Administration and Islamic Studies; a BBA from the University of Hargeisa and BIS from Golis University.
-She has been working in finance, administration, logistics and human resources, for the last 6 years.
+Hodo Omar is Horizon Institute’s Administration and Finance Officer in Somaliland.
+Before joining Horizon Institute, Hodo was an Administration and Finance Officer for the Somaliland Red Crescent.
+She holds a double degree in Business Administration and Islamic Studies, a BBA from the University of Hargeisa and BIS from Golis University.